-Select 4.5 credit hours from the mathematics courses listed in Transfer course options (p.
-295).
+Select 4.5 credit hours from the mathematics courses listed in transfer course options (p.
+150) that meet a requirement for your chosen major.
+Refer to the transfer guide for the specific transfer program and college.
+If no additional math is required, select another major requirement.

-Select 9.0-27.0 credit hours from the social sciences courses listed in Transfer course options (p.
-295).
+Select 9.0-27.0 credit hours from the social sciences courses listed in transfer course options (p.
+150).